 Two of the more traditional options which you might have seen already are questionable in their practical effectiveness but pleasing nonetheless.
 Fuurin are wind chimes which ward off evil, but also fill the air with the cooling sounds of summer breeze.
 Made of jellyfish-like glass domes with a metal zetsu (clapper) which is nudged by the breeze, they are often decorated with seasonal themes.

 When you’re out on the street you may notice shopkeepers or homeowners throwing water out across the pavement.
-Known as uchimizu, which means sprinkled water, it is an Edo-period tradition believed to cool the air and remove dust from it too, so it’s win-win.
-There have been calls lately for recycled water to be used; as it is such a common habit it would make quite a difference to water consumption in the summer months!
+Known as uchimizu, which means sprinkled water.
+It is an Edo-period tradition believed to cool the air and remove dust from it too, so it’s win-win.
+There have been calls lately for recycled water to be used; as it is such a common habit it could make quite a difference to water consumption in the summer months!

 4. Drink up: Staying hydrated the Japanese way

 Simple but effective, keeping hydrated is the key to surviving summer in any hot country.
-When sweating buckets becomes your normal, it can be hard to remember you need as much water as you might when exercising, and dehydration can cause all sorts of problems, from lethargy and headaches to serious health issues.
+When sweating buckets becomes your normal, it can be hard to remember you need as much water as you might when you’re exercising.
+Plus dehydration can cause all sorts of problems, from lethargy and headaches to serious health issues.
 While water is the easiest option, there are two drinks associated with summer in Japan: mugicha and Pocari Sweat.

 Mugicha, aka roasted barley tea: This is the go-to Japanese summer drink, served in restaurants instead of water, jam-packed in vending machines and always sold in bulk in supermarkets.
-Naturally caffeine- and sugar-free, its health benefits are never-ending: it has fiber, vitamin B and iron, is good for stomach and helps with skin problems—the list goes on.
+Naturally free of caffeine and sugar, its alleged health benefits are never-ending: it has fiber, vitamin B and iron, is good for the stomach and helps with skin problems—the list goes on.
 It is widely appreciated for its cooling effects though and is a restorative option that might take a bit of getting used to, but will soon become a favorite.

 5. Seasonal staples: Summer dishes and desserts